DigitalPhonetics/IMS-Toucan/README.md

 *run* function from the pipeline you just created and give it a meaningful name.
 Now in the *pipeline_dict*, add your imported function as value and use as key a shorthand that makes sense.

-### Build a PortaSpeech Pipeline
+### Build a ToucanTTS Pipeline

-What we call PortaSpeech is actually mostly FastSpeech 2, but with a couple of changes, such as the normalizing flow based PostNet that was introduced in PortaSpeech.
+What we call ToucanTTS is actually mostly FastSpeech 2, but with a couple of changes, such as the normalizing flow based PostNet that was introduced in PortaSpeech.
 We found the VAE used in PortaSpeech too unstable for low-resource cases, so we continue experimenting with those in experimental branches of the toolkit.